 As a humble home juicer, you have a lot of freedom in your choice of apples.
 Don’t feel like you need to stick to the same few that you grew up with.

-The red delicious is an example of an apple that produces a lot of sugar naturally.
-As you would expect, this makes it one of the sweetest and best tasting apples for juicing.
+Red Delicious apples produce a lot of sugar naturally.
+As you would expect, this makes it one of the sweetest and best-tasting apples for juicing.

 Of course, you can avoid the whole problem by taking a little bit more time and money to source organic apples for your juice.
 But not everybody is willing to do this, so leave the skin on at your peril!